kellencataldo/tcpip_assembler/README.md

 ## Overview

 This is a tool which will reconstruct TCP/IPv4 conversations between all IP's or a specific IP and across all ports or a specific port from data collected in a PCAP file.
 The tool will sort individual TCP conversations by packets and SEQ number and organize them between upload data and download data.
 Along with sorting the connections and packets, anomalous events detected in the TCP conversations such as an incorrect TCP teardown, set RESET bits, and duplicate packets being sent will be highlighted in the output file.
-This tool can be used to analyze network behavior coming into a Windows system in order to track suspicious behavior.
+This tool can be used to analyze network behavior coming into a Windows system in order to track malicious behavior.

 ## How to use